Oregon Writing Festival

 You can be involved in this energizing event by serving as a Day Group Leader, which involves escorting a group of 10 students at the 4 - 5, 6 - 8, or 9 - 12 level throughout the day and facilitating the session where students read the writing sample they brought for critique by the group.
 Interested?
 Contact Janice Bahns at firstname.lastname@example.org.

 Or, you can also engage as a Workshop Leader.
-As a Workshop Leader, you prepare a writing activity for a group of 15 - 20 students that takes about 3 - 5 minutes to introduce; the students write for 30 - 35 minutes and then they share their work for 15 - 20 minutes (total session time: 1 hour).
+As a Workshop Leader, you prepare a writing activity for a group of 15 - 20 students that takes about 2 - 3 minutes to introduce; the students write for 30 - 35 minutes and then they share their work for 15 - 20 minutes (total session time: 1 hour).
 Workshop Leaders teach two one-hour workshops (sometimes spaced between morning and afternoon) to two different groups of students at one of these grade levels: 4 - 5, 6 - 8, or 9 - 12.
-As a Workshop Leader, you'll earn a $50 stipend, breakfast and lunch, the much-coveted holy grail of writing: the Oregon Writing Festival coffee mug, and the chance to hear wonderful keynote authors.
-You can access the Workshop Leader proposal form on the OCTE website or contact Jay Rishel at email@example.com.
+As a Workshop Leader, you can join us for breakfast and lunch, receive the much-coveted Holy Grail of writing: the Oregon Writing Festival coffee mug, and the chance to hear wonderful keynote speakers.
+You can access the Workshop Leader proposal form HERE or contact Maika Yeigh at email@example.com .

 Workshop Proposal Guidelines

 Workshops are designed for students to write under the guidance of experienced teachers.
-Please prepare a writing activity, introduce it briefly (no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
+Please prepare a writing prompt, introduce it briefly (in no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
 The purpose of the workshop is to assist and encourage the students' writing.
 They benefit from active involvement in writing.

-Workshop Proposals are due by mid-April.
-Contact coordinator Jay Rishel at firstname.lastname@example.org if you have questions.
+Workshop Proposals are due by April 15.
+Contact coordinator Maika Yeigh at firstname.lastname@example.org if you have questions.

-An adult workshop will be offered for parents and teachers, conducted by Daphne Wood, Ainsworth Elementary School, Portland.
+An adult workshop will be offered for parents and teachers, conducted by Laurie Dougherty (Seaside School District), a past president of OCTE.

 Student Writing Sample Guidelines